tybro0103/redux-universal-boilerplate/README.md

+**WIP Here!**

 ## Redux Universal Boilerplate

 Main goals of this project:

   + Serve as boilerplate for universal apps using React+Redux.
   + Develop some organization and conventions for such an app - particularly with the Redux parts and the tools involved.
+  + Reduce the convoluted-ness that is typical of of the stack.
+Keep modules small and single-purpose.
+Keep the code easy to follow.

 This project does _not_ include Webpack, HMR, or inline styles.